lirantal/eslint-plugin-anti-trojan-source/README.md

 If you're unaware of what Trojan Source attacks are, or how unicode characters injected into a codebase could be used in malicious ways, refer to the README of the [anti-trojan-source](https://github.com/lirantal/anti-trojan-source/) source code repository.

+This ESLint plugin is based on the library and command-line tool [anti-trojan-source](https://github.com/lirantal/anti-trojan-source).

 # Install

 ```bash